 Your catalytic wood burning appliance is fitted with a bypass door which allows exhaust from the fire to temporarily bypass the catalytic combustor.
 The bypass door is located inside the dome of the firebox at the top of the appliance.
-It is a hinged, steel plate door and is controlled by the bypass handle located on the right side of the appliance.
-When the handle is pointing forward, the bypass door is open.
-To close the bypass door you must rotate the handle clockwise until it points to the rear of the appliance.
-To ensure the bypass door is fully closed, push down on the bypass handle until you hear a positive click.
+It is a hinged, steel plate door and is controlled by the bypass handle located on the right side of the front of the appliance.
+To open the bypass door, lift the bypass handle up.
+To close, push the handle down.